npm-dom/simple-local/README.md

 [![build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-Simple event emitting wrapper for localStorage.
+Simple wrapper for localStorage.
 Makes dealing with localStorage less tedious.
 Calls `JSON.parse` and `JSON.stringify` for you and enables a smooth debugging experience.